 It seems plenty of devices are being upgraded from ICS to Jelly Bean, and Android users who trade up from Gingerbread are likely going straight to Jelly Bean, as well.

-Other versions of Android, including Donut, Eclair, Froyo, and Honeycomb, currently account for just 10.9 per cent of total devices.
+Other versions of Android, including Donut, Eclair, Froyo, and Honeycomb, currently account for just 10.9 of total devices.

 Article continues below